adamrutter/hugo-boilerplate/README.md

 ### `npm start`

 Use this for development.
-Changes made to any files will be immediately reflected on [http://localhost:1313](http://localhost:1313).
+Changes made to any files will be immediately reflected on [http://localhost:1313](http://localhost:8888).

 ##### What it does:

-1. Starts the Hugo live server.
+1. Starts the Hugo live server (through `netlify dev`).
 2. Compiles/minifies Sass to `static/css/main.css` upon any changes in `src/scss`.
 Also generates source maps.
 3. Transpiles JavaScript to `static/js` upon changes in `src/js`.
 Also generates source maps.
 4. Optimises SVG to `static/svg` and builds a sprite at `static/svg/sprite.svg` upon changes in `src/svg`.